timescale/docs/cloud/multi-factor-authentication.md

 1. In the `Save your recovery codes` dialog, copy, download, or print the recovery codes, and save them in a safe place.
 These are used to recover your account if you lose your device.
-1. Click `ok, i saved my recovery codes` after you have saved the recovery codes.
+1. Verify that you have saved your recovery codes, by clicking `OK, I saved my recovery codes`.

 </procedure>